 Here are some of the options you can choose if looking for a good VPS provider.

-Vultr SSD cloud-hosting vps solution offers a range of package plan including those meant for resource-intensive applications or workloads that require single tenant or non-virtualized environments.
+Vultr SSD is a cloud-hosted, VPS solution offers a range of package plan including those meant for resource-intensive applications or workloads that require a single tenant or non-virtualized environments.
 It deploys on different platforms including Windows, CentOS, CoreOS, Ubuntu, Debian and Fedora among others.

-Some of the cloud features it supports include one click apps, startup scripts, and SSH key preloading but does not support others such as snapshots, custom ISOs, additional IPs, and private networking.
-It also includes a number of adds-on such as ability to backup, snapshots, firewall, flexible networking and DDoS protection.
+Some of the cloud features it supports include one-click apps, startup scripts, and SSH key preloading but does not support others such as snapshots, custom ISOs, additional IPs, and private networking.
+It also includes a number of adds-on such as the ability to backup, snapshots, firewall, flexible networking, and DDoS protection.

-Digital Ocean promotes itself as a developer's platform to let them easily build, test and manage and scale applications regardless of the size of those applications.
+Digital Ocean promotes itself as a platform that aims to help developers easily build, test and manage and scale applications regardless of the size of those applications.
 Its suitable for teams running and scaling distributed application, AI and machine learning workloads, hosted services, client websites or CI/CD environments.